-The Valuation Manual sets forth the minimum reserve and related requirements for jurisdictions where the Standard Valuation Law, as amended by the National Association of Insurance Commissioners (NAIC) in 2009, or legislation including substantially similar terms and provisions has been enacted by jurisdictions, and this Valuation Manual (VM) is operative.
-The NAIC Standard Valuation Law (SVL) is provided in VM-05 of this Valuation Manual.
-The reserve requirements in the Valuation Manual satisfy the minimum valuation requirements of the Standard Valuation Law.
+The Valuation Manual (VM) sets forth the minimum reserve and related requirements for jurisdictions where the Standard Valuation Law (#820), as amended by the National Association of Insurance Commissioners (NAIC) in 2009, or legislation including substantially similar terms and provisions has been enacted by jurisdictions, and this Valuation Manual is operative.
+The reserve requirements in the Valuation Manual satisfy the minimum valuation requirements of Model #820.

-Requirements in the Valuation Manual are applicable to life insurance, accident and health insurance, and deposit-type contracts as provided in the Valuation Manual.
+Requirements in the Valuation Manual are applicable to life insurance, accident and health (A&H) insurance, and deposit-type contracts as provided in the Valuation Manual.
 These contracts include the definition provided by Statement of Statutory Accounting Principles (SSAP) No. 50-Classifications of Insurance or Managed Care Contracts as found in the NAIC Accounting Practices and Procedures Manual (AP&P Manual).
-Annuity contracts are, therefore, included within the term life insurance contracts unless specifically indicated otherwise in this Valuation Manual.
+Annuity contracts are, therefore, included within the terminology "life insurance contracts" unless specifically indicated otherwise in this Valuation Manual.

 Minimum reserve requirements are provided in this Valuation Manual for contracts issued on or after the Valuation Manual operative date of Jan.
 1, 2017.
-Other requirements are applicable as provided pursuant to the Standard Valuation Law and this Valuation Manual.
+Other requirements are applicable as provided pursuant to the Model #820 and this Valuation Manual.